Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 3. This information is formatted as Markdown for clear, readable display in GitHub Issues
 4. The user is directed to the GitHub issue creation page with all context data pre-populated
 5. This helps to accurately track and resolve issues with the AI responses

+## Query Logging System

+The application includes an automated query logging system that:

+1. Records comprehensive details of every user query to a JSON file
+2. Each log entry includes:
+   - Timestamp of when the query was processed
+   - Original user query text
+   - Transformed query (after enhanced search processing)
+   - Bylaws retrieved from the original query
+   - Additional bylaws found by the transformed query
+   - Timing metrics for each processing step
+   - Both the filtered and layman's versions of the AI response
+3. Log entries are stored in a queries_log.json file in the backend directory
+4. The system automatically initializes the log file if it doesn't exist
+5. Log data can be analyzed to:
+   - Improve query transformation algorithms
+   - Identify frequently asked questions
+   - Measure system performance
+   - Understand how users are interacting with the system
+   - Train and improve the AI model over time

 ## Optimized Two-Step Prompt System